Skip to content

 The CWGC cemetery at St Desir contains close to 600 WW2 burials, with around 450 who were killed in August 1944 in the fighting around the Falaise pocket towards the end of the Battle of Normandy.

-Adjacent to the cemetery is the Saint-Désir-de-Lisieux German war cemetery, which contains 3,735 German burials of the Second World War.
+Adjacent to the cemetery is the Saint-Désir-de-Lisieux German war cemetery, which contains 3,735 German graves of the Second World War.
 Begun by the British in August 1944, this cemetery is now under the care of our German sister organisation the Volksbund Deutsche Kriegsgräberfürsorge.

 Get visiting information for St Desir War Cemetery